starvagrant/toh/toh.markdown/amousenamedmargot.md

 "So long as you're awake when you get behind the wheel."

-"Well, tell me a story. then wi'll die for certain."
+"Well, tell me a story. then we'll die for certain."

-Marogt chuckled, "I'm listening with my eyes closed.
+Margot chuckled, "I'm listening with my eyes closed.
 I fooled myself on that one.
 I'm guessing you weren't convinced.

 "Where did you drift off?"